hulalu12/video-segmentation-app/README.md

 * numba

 ### Models and Data
-* Download the reshaping model body_reshape_model.pth from [google drive](https://drive.google.com/drive/folders/1G7XXEgMHpHnSkvFRVX5iJqN7sk3VjoM4?usp=sharing)
+* Download the example data from [google drive](https://drive.google.com/drive/folders/1G7XXEgMHpHnSkvFRVX5iJqN7sk3VjoM4?usp=sharing).
+I selected this data because there is a high contrast between the person and the background, and the model is working almost perfectly well.
 * Put video-seg.pt into the `models` folder.